Whiteknight/ParserObjects/docs/v6/expression_example.md

 ```

 This is a very good start, but there is no error handling.
-1. An input string like `"1 GARBAGE 2"` will return a value of `1`, because the parser does not recogize `GARBAGE` and so it stops.
+1. An input string like `"1 GARBAGE 2"` will return a value of `1`, because the parser does not recognize `GARBAGE` and so it stops.
 2. An input string like `"1 + "` will also return a value of `1` because the `LeftApply` rule to match `+` followed by `number` fails so only the first number is returned.

 **Exercises for the Reader:**